 More couples are blending the best of both worlds — eloping first, celebrating later.
 Getting married in a small, private moment, then throwing a rager later on down the road where they can actually enjoy themselves without worrying about vows or timelines.

-Eloping couples in 2025 are rewriting the rules:
+Eloping couples in 2025 are rewriting literally ALL the “rules”

 While some couples still want the dream venue with Pinterest-perfect decor, more elopements are focusing on the experience itself.
 The freedom and joy of being together and crafting a day that reflects their values, style and interests.